johnhayn-es/johnhayn-es/consultancy.md

 ---
 layout: page
 title: Consulting
-nav-menu: true
+nav-menu: false
 ---

 ## Consultancy

 I am available on an ad hoc basis for consultancy:

+* Product design and UX; I have extensive cross-platform experience and can help with planning & conducting research, designing solutions and testing/analysing success.
 * Streaming, video production and online content; I'm an erstwhile video producer for well-known TV faces and have produced, developed and sold multiple digital formats.
 I can advise you from ideation and strategy through to distribtuion, whatever the scale of you production.
-* Product design and UX; I have extensive cross-platform experience and can help with planning & conducting research, designing solutions and testing/analysing success.
 * Simple static websites; I've taught myself how to build websites on the Jekyll framework - building simple websites that perform the way you need them to.

 If you think I can help, please email consultancy@johnhayn.es